jsgroth/jgenesis/README.md

 Minor TODOs:
 * Emulate the Genesis VDP FIFO, in particular the fact that the CPU stalls if it performs VRAM writes too rapidly during active display.
 A few games depend on this to function correctly (e.g. _The Chaos Engine_, _Double Clutch_, _Sol-Deace_), and a few other games have graphical glitches if it's not emulated (e.g. the EA logo flickering for a single frame)
 * Support 24C64 EEPROM chips (used only in _Frank Thomas Big Hurt Baseball_ and _College Slam_)
+* Support the Sega Master System's additional graphics modes (Mode 0-3); only one officially released game used any of them, _F-16 Fighter_ (which uses Mode 2)

 ## Dependencies